wing5wong/artisan-whs-static/source/_news/2019-11-29_dawn-ends-long-teaching-career.md

 “I can’t quite believe it myself,” she says, wondering where the years have gone.

-Dawn went straight to Teachers’ College on leaving Whanganui High School.
+Dawn went straight to Teachers’ College on leaving **Whanganui High School**.

 “I did three years and I was going to go back to university for another year but I was offered a job I really wanted, so I took it.”